May 6, 2025

 Here are the exact essay prompts you can expect to see on your secondary application:

-1. Please indicate your plans for the 2024-2025 academic year.
+1. Please indicate your plans for the 2025-2026 academic year.
 If in school, please list your courses.
 If working, let us know something about the nature of your job.
-If your plans or courses change subsequently, please inform the Admissions Office by email at Geisel.Admissions@dartmouth.edu
+If your plans or courses change subsequently, please inform the Admissions Office by email at Geisel.Admissions@dartmouth.edu (no word limit)

-To assist in your essay-writing process, Dartmouth lists the following requirements for writing an excellent essay.
+Dartmouth lists the following requirements for writing an excellent essay to assist in your essay-writing process.

 Contemplation and Reflection

-Before you start writing, you should spend considerable time reflecting on your meaningful extracurriculars, academic and life experiences, and the influential people in their life.
-You should also consider how your perspectives have developed over time and how you’ve grown professionally and personally.
+Before you start writing, you should spend considerable time reflecting on your meaningful extracurriculars, academic and life experiences, and the influential people.
+You should also consider how your perspectives have developed and how you’ve grown professionally and personally.

-Ensure all of these experiences and accomplishments are related to your goal of going to medical school.
+Ensure all of these experiences and accomplishments relate to your goal of attending medical school.

 Time